business

 A monetization strategy where users pay a recurring fee (monthly or annually) for ongoing access to premium features, content, or services within an app.

 The subscription model charges users a recurring fee for continued access to premium functionality.
-It has become the dominant monetization strategy for non-game apps, offering predictable revenue and higher lifetime value per user.
+It has become the dominant monetization strategy for non-game apps, delivering predictable revenue and higher lifetime value per user.

 Subscription Tiers